Beyoncé 2023 Dubai performance

-On January 21, 2023, American singer Beyoncé gave a private performance on the Palm Jumeirah in Dubai to commemorate the unveiling of luxury hotel resort Atlantis The Royal, in her first concert since 2018.
-Beyoncé was reportedly paid over $24 million for the private performance, making it the highest-paid in history, according to Forbes.
+On January 21, 2023, American singer Beyoncé was asked to perform for an invitation-only crowd at Dubai’s Palm Jumeirah to commemorate the unveiling of a new luxury resort hotel, Atlantis The Royal.
+This was her first live performance since 2018.
+Beyoncé was reportedly paid over $24 million for the show, making it the highest-paying private concert in history, according to Forbes (not accounting for inflation).

-The ballad-heavy show was part of a three-day launch event for the hotel in which journalists, celebrities, and influencers were invited.
+The ballad-heavy show was part of a three-day launch event for the hotel, in which journalists, celebrities, and influencers were invited.

-Despite having a no-phone policy and taking security measures to have the performance unrecorded, many attendees filmed the concert anyway and leaked the videos online.
-Beyoncé's production company then released limited official photos and footage of the concert to the public.
+Despite having a no-phone policy to prevent unlawful recordings, attempts to enforce these (and other) security measures largely went unnoticed, as many attendees filmed the concert successfully and uploaded the videos online.
+Parkwood Entertainment, Beyoncé's production company, subsequently released limited official photos and footage of the concert online.

 Background

-Beyoncé previously performed in Dubai in 2005 as part of Destiny's Child for the Destiny Fulfilled... and Lovin' It world tour.
-They performed at the Dubai Media City Amphitheatre.
-She then performed in the United Arab Emirates again as a solo act in 2009 during a stop on the I Am... world tour.
-She performed at the Yas Marina Circuit, to open the 2009 Abu Dhabi Grand Prix in Abu Dhabi.
+Beyoncé had first performed in Dubai in 2005, during Destiny's Child’s Destiny Fulfilled... and Lovin' It world tour, in which the trio performed at the Dubai Media City Amphitheatre.
+She then performed in the United Arab Emirates again as a solo artist, in 2009, during a pit stop on the I Am...
+World Tour at the Yas Marina Circuit for the inaugural 2009 Abu Dhabi Grand Prix, Abu Dhabi.

-On December 23, 2022, British tabloid newspaper The Sun broke the story that Beyoncé would give an hour-long performance for Atlantis The Royal on January 21 for more than $20 million.
-The concert was noted as Beyoncé's first since releasing her seventh studio album Renaissance just six months beforehand.
-According to Forbes, Beyoncé was reportedly paid $24 million to perform for Atlantis The Royal, making the concert the highest-paid private performance in history.
+On December 23, 2022, British tabloid newspaper The Sun broke the news that Beyoncé would give an hour-long private performance at Atlantis, The Royal, on January 21, 2023, for allegedly more than $20 million.
+The concert was also noted as Beyoncé's first live appearance since the release of her seventh studio album, Renaissance, which came out just six months earlier.
+According to Forbes, Beyoncé was reportedly paid $24 million to perform for Atlantis The Royal, making her the highest-paid artist—at a one-time, private performance—in history.

 Various publications were sent invites to a weekend in Dubai with courtesy expense and transport and promised an unspecified "once-in-a-lifetime" performance.
 Beyoncé reportedly underwent foot surgery before the performance.

 On January 18, three days before the concert, fans reported hearing soundchecks for several of Beyoncé's songs outside the hotel.
 Security lined up around the area in preparation for the event.